Get

 How to Fix a Dog Scratch on a Wood Door: Step-by-Step Guide

 Fortunately, it doesn’t take a degree to fix a door, no matter how damaged it might be.
 To lend you a helping hand, we asked our experts to put together a step-by-step guide on how to make the door look brand-new.
-We’ll also talk about the most common reasons behind your dog’s scratching habit and how to make it stop.
-Here goes!
+We’ll also discuss the most common reasons behind your dog’s scratching habit and how to stop it.

 Before You Begin: Getting Everything Ready

-Getting the right tools and supplies is 50% of the success.
-We’re talking about sandpaper, a pair of gloves, rags to clean up the mess, and paint, filler, or crayon, depending on the damage.
+Getting the right tools and supplies is crucial.
+We’re talking about sandpaper, gloves, rags to clean up the mess, and paint, filler, or crayon, depending on the damage.
 Take a look:

 Tools Required Products Needed